Canada’s First One Planet Community

 District Energy

-Zibi will develop the region’s first zero-carbon district cooling and heating system by taking advantage of post-industrial waste heat, clean Quebec Hydro and by coupling to the Ottawa River for unparalleled efficiencies.
+Zibi has developed the region’s first net zero-carbon district cooling and heating system by taking advantage of post-industrial waste heat, clean Quebec Hydro and by coupling to the Ottawa River for unparalleled efficiencies.
 A low-temperature distribution system will allow buildings with diverse thermal loads to share energy prior to the system requiring energy inputs, resulting in thermal comfort for the whole community without relying on high-carbon energy sources.